They will neither harm nor destroy on all my holy mountain, for the earth will be filled with the knowledge

 Right now, we as American Evangelical Christians are called to protect God’s land.
 You might have heard about the Bears Ears National Monument, or Grand Staircase-Escalante in Utah.
 You might have heard of the Antiquities Act.
 At this writing, all three are at risk.

-The current administration, along with a handful of congresspeople, are pushing through an agenda that reduces Bears Ears by a million acres and Grand Staircase-Esclante by a million acres.
+The current administration, along with a handful of congresspeople, are pushing through an agenda that reduces Bears Ears by a million acres and Grand Staircase-Esclante by another million acres.

 There are three bills moving through congress right now.
 The bill dealing with Bears Ears has been renamed to Shash Jaa National Monument bill.
 Our Native American brothers and sisters who live there are greatly insulted by this renaming because it is not inclusive of all the tribes living in the area.

-When you call your congressperson you can reference HR 4558 Grand Staircase-Esclante and the HR 4532 Shash Jaa National Monument and tell them you are in opposition to the bills.
+When you contact your congressperson you can reference HR 4558 Grand Staircase-Esclante and the HR 4532 Shash Jaa National Monument and tell them you are in opposition to the bills.
+We've made it really easy using our political software.

 The House of Representatives is also trying to gut the Antiquities Act.
-The Antiquities Act was established in 1906 by Republican Theodore Roosevelt and sixteen presidents have not only honored it but added to the sites on the list.
+The Antiquities Act was established in 1906 by Republican President Theodore Roosevelt and sixteen presidents have not only honored it, but added to the sites on the list.
 The current Administration and Congress are now trying to dismantle it.
 The bill name sounds like it is trying to reinforce the Antiquities Act, H.R.
 3990 - National Monument Creation and Protection Act.
-However, what the proposed bill actually does is radically redefine the purpose and allow the recall national monument designation.
+However, what the proposed bill actually does is radically redefine the purpose and allow the recall of national monument designation.
 It would give any president the right to remove designated lands under 85,000 acres with no input or approval from anyone.
-If the bill had been law then, Teddy Roosevelt would not have been able to protect the Grand Canyon.
+If the bill had been law during the National Park inception, then Teddy Roosevelt would not have been able to protect the Grand Canyon.

 God looked at everything he had made, and it was very good.
 Evening passed, and morning came.